Inositol 3-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and myo-inositol, whereas its two products are S-adenosylhomocysteine and 1D-3-O-methyl-myo-inositol.
+This is a methylation reaction in which inositol is converted to (+)-bornesitol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

-This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
+The enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:1D-myo-inositol 3-O-methyltransferase.
 Other names in common use include inositol L-1-methyltransferase, myo-inositol 1-methyltransferase, S-adenosylmethionine:myo-inositol 1-methyltransferase, myo-inositol 1-O-methyltransferase (name based on 1L-numbering, system and not 1D-numbering), and S-adenosyl-L-methionine:myo-inositol 1-O-methyltransferase.
 This enzyme participates in inositol phosphate metabolism.